A new visa aimed at business owners, investors and entrepreneurs in the UAE will offer expanded benefits for sponsoring family members.

 Dr Thani Al Zeyoudi, Minister of State for Foreign Trade, unveiled the visa on Sunday as he set out broader plans to attract top talent and boost foreign investment.

 The owners of SMEs and high-performing students will also be eligible.
-The full criteria, including how and when the visa will be available, have not yet been revealed.

 Dr Al Zeyoudi said the new visa was aimed at the "self-dependent" investor who needed to sponsor family members.

 "He's not going to be attached to companies.
 He's going to sponsor his parents, sponsor his children up to 25 – instead of 18 years old, like nowadays," he told The National.

 The ability to sponsor a son to live in the Emirates into his mid-twenties is significant.
 Although a parent can sponsor their daughter's residency visa until she is married, male children cannot be sponsored once they leave school at 18.
 And although universities provide student visas, graduates often find themselves quickly looking for a residency visa once they graduate.

 The new visa offers a grace period of 90 to 180 days in the event of cancellation – significantly longer than the current 30-day period.

 A new flexible freelance visa, which was not detailed in full on Sunday, is also aimed at highly skilled people in "new sectors that we want to bring new ideas to", Dr Al Zeyoudi said.